ProfDrLuigi/wired-bot/README.md

 </h2>
 </summary>

-To change the Path of the folder which should be watched change the corresponding options in
+To change the Path of the folder which should be watched change the corresponding option in wired-botctl.sh

-If you don't need this feature you can disable it by typing

-	/opt/wired-bot/./wired-botctl nowatch

- To run filewatcher you need the dependency:

-	inotifywait

-Debian/Ubuntu e.g.

-	sudo apt install inotifywait

 </details>